-Carbon3D, a company unknown until now, just came out with groundbreaking 3D printing technology which is 25 to 100 times faster than currently available commercial PolyJet or SLA machines.
+Carbon, a company unknown until now, just released a groundbreaking 3D printing technology which is 25 to 100 times faster than currently available commercial PolyJet or SLA machines.
 It is a true quantum leap forward for 3D printing speed!

 Here is a TED talk by Joseph DeSimone showing this revolutionary process live on stage and explaining the technology:

 The company uses new 3D printing process they named “Continuous Liquid Interface Production” or CLIP.
 This new process has some similarities with DLP SLA but uses additional lens like oxygen permeable layer in the resin vat that enables changing pulses of UV light and oxygen to build the object in fast continuous flow.

 Joseph DeSimone, company CEO, Professor Edward Samulski and Dr. Alex Ermoshkin developed CLIP as they saw oxygen preventing polymerization in their university classes.